sidT123/NovaOs/README.md

 Update 11/8/24

 The boot utilities manager is being developed, but production of the service has been postponed until further notice.

+Update 4/16/25

+Nova Os production is back on.
+We are hoping to bring this Os to you soon